satchpx/spark-on-k8s/spark-persistence/README.md

 ## Concept
 We'll be using GoogleCloudPlatform Spark Operator on K8S to illustrate spark persistence.
-To deploy the spark operator, refer to: https://github.com/GoogleCloudPlatform/spark-on-k8s-operator
+To deploy the spark operator, refer to: https://github.com/GoogleCloudPlatform/spark-on-k8s-operator and https://github.com/satchpx/spark-on-k8s

 The idea behind this solution is to use spark checkpointing and write ahead logs (WAL).
 To enable this, we need to deploy spark operator with mutating admission webhook enabled.
 Refer to https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/quick-start-guide.md#about-the-mutating-admission-webhook